-Kuala Lumpur: Much work needs to be done in order to further grow intra-trade and investments in the Muslim world as almost 40% of the 57 Organisation of Islamic Cooperation (OIC) countries are categorised as among the least developed countries, says the Deputy Finance Minister.
+Kuala Lumpur: Much work needs to be done to further grow intra-trade and investments in the Muslim world as almost 40% of the 57 Organisation of Islamic Cooperation (OIC) countries are categorized as among the least developed countries, says the Deputy Finance Minister.

-Datuk Johari Abdul Ghani said programmes such as Muslim World BIZ could play a significant role in providing opportunities to foster trade and investment.
+Datuk Johari Abdul Ghani said programs such as Muslim World BIZ could play a significant role in providing opportunities to foster trade and investment.

 “Although OIC member countries collectively generate US$10 trillion (RM42 trillion) in total GDP, there still exist huge disparities among the Muslim countries,” he said.

 He also noted that trade is expected to increase particularly in Islamic finance, halal products and services, agri-business, oil and gas, tourism, education, information, and communications technology and manufacturing.”This would also result in new job openings and generate higher incomes for communities across the Muslim world.

 “Future trade and investment flows will also be driven by the increasing connectivity and collaborative cooperation platforms such as Muslim World BIZ,” he said in his opening address at the soft launch of the seventh OIC World BIZ 2016.

 Presently, Johari said, the Muslim market, with a population of about 1.6 billion people, is emerging as a new global target for international corporations.

 “Malaysia itself has made its mark in Islamic finance where we are the largest issuer of Sukuk globally accounting for 55% of total Sukuk issuances, though we are a small country,” he added.

 Notwithstanding the economic disparities, he said, events like Muslim World BIZ could create immense opportunities for networking and trade linkages and serve as a global trade event for Muslim and non-Muslim parties alike.